StefanSchroeder/Golang-Ellipsoid/README.md

 Steps shall not be 0.

-I havent tested the upper limit for steps.
+I have not tested the upper limit for steps.

 ### ToECEF